 Monoamine Oxidase (MAO) B Inhibitors

-Examples: Azilect (rasagiline); Zelapar (selegiline); Xadago (safinamide)*
+Examples: Azilect (rasagiline); Xadago (safinamide)*; selegiline

 Monoamine oxidase (MAO) B inhibitors block an enzyme in the brain that breaks down dopamine after it does its work.
 They allow the available dopamine (made by remaining dopamine-producing brain cells and/or given through other medications, such as levodopa) to function for a longer period of time.

 Depending on the specific MAO-B inhibitor and a person's symptoms, these drugs can be taken alone or combined with levodopa and other Parkinson's therapies.
 Azilect (rasagiline) is the only MAO-B inhibitor FDA-approved to be taken by itself for PD.
-When prescribed in this manner, it's most often for mild symptoms and in earlier stages of disease.
+When prescribed in this manner, it's most often for mild symptoms and the early stages of Parkinson's.
 In mid to later stages, MAO-B inhibitors are typically coupled with levodopa or dopamine agonists to boost the effects of these drugs.
 When combined with levodopa, MAO-B inhibitors may allow you to take less levodopa while still increasing the amount of time that symptoms are controlled ("on" time) and decreasing the amount of time that symptoms return ("off" time).

 Cons and Complications